Version0.9

 HPF is inviting responses before finalising v1.0.
 Partial responses are welcome: indicate which question or questions you are addressing, and where possible include your name, organisation, and the section your feedback relates to.
 There is no word limit.
 Technical amendments can go directly to the GitHub repository.

-1. Q1Does the enhance/replace principle correctly capture the distinction that matters to your organisation?
+1. Q1Does the present-and-originated principle, and the three categories it produces, capture the distinction that matters to your organisation?
+Is anything missing, such as a fourth category?

-4. Q4Are the edge cases in section 8 classified correctly?
-Are there other situations that need guidance before v1.0?
+4. Q4Are the edge cases in section 8 classified correctly, and are there other situations that need guidance before v1.0?
+Animation, and content built on human work but newly synthesised, such as in-betweening and style transfer, is where we most want input.

 v0.9 Consultation: closes 31 October 2026